-- GSA software version 7.2.0.G.90 or higher To download GSA software, visit the Google Enterprise Support Portal (password required) - Java JRE 1.6u27 or higher installed on the Windows or Linux computer that runs the connector - Connector for Active Directory 4.0.2 JAR executable For information about finding the JAR executable, see Download the connector software - Credentials for the Active Directory servers to be read by the GSA
+- GSA software version 7.2.0.G.90 or higher, to support up to 1 million group memberships If you need to support over 1 million group memberships, then use GSA software version 7.2.0.G.230 or higher.
+To download GSA software, visit the Google for Work Support Portal (password required). - Java JRE 1.6u27 or higher installed on the Windows or Linux computer that runs the connector - Connector for Active Directory 4.0.3 JAR executable For information about finding the JAR executable, see Step 2 Install the Connector for Active Directory. - Credentials for the Active Directory servers to be read by the GSA